FOUNDATION DEGREE GRANTS

 - Applicants must be a British, Commonwealth or European Union Citizen.

-- Applicants must have pursued a vocational route in an engineering discipline typically for at least 2 years after having left full-time education and before entering a foundation level degree that permits entry to an undergraduate mechanical engineering course.
+- Applicants must have pursued a vocational route in an engineering discipline typically for at least two years after having left full-time education and before entering a foundation level degree that permits entry to an undergraduate mechanical engineering course.

 - Mandatory for all shortlisted candidates.